-Not applicable.
+Carnation is cultivated and has no natural habiitat.
 Carnation flowers are routinely imported into the EU from Africa, South America and the middle East, and are also widely grown in Europe.
 Several billion carnation flowers are distributed within the EU per annum.